 Fundraising and donation management support for KI’s researchers and departments

 Do you need professional advice and support in your fundraising work and management of donations?
-On this page you can find resources, tips, regulations as well as information on how KI’s Development Office can support you.
+On this page you can find resources, advice, rules and regulations as well as information on how KI’s Development Office can support you and your research.

 Karolinska Institutet has found that there is profound interest in and commitment to our research among private individuals, businesses, and organisations who wish to improve opportunities for new scientific breakthroughs by making financial gifts.
 The generous support of our benefactors enhances the ability of Karolinska Institutet to attain its vision of advancing knowledge about life and striving towards better health for all.